cloudmesh-community/sp19-222-89/project-report/report.md

 ## Data

-The data we used was from three different undisclosed/anonymous patients.
-We were given data by Dr. Millers group and was provided no data that could jeopadize the patients anonymity nor were we given any personal data that could or would put a patient's privacy in concern.
+Datasets were provided by Dr. Miller's lab which included the 3D coordinates and aperture size of each cone detected within the retinal scan.
+Using this information, we were able to differentiate the S-cones from the others due to their deeper position and wider aperture compared to the other cell types.
+Our starting dataset includes information from the images of three patients' retinas, with a mix of healthy and colorblind individuals.
+Additional data was collected as needed.
+The data provided was delivered in a fashion to not jeopadize the patients anonymity nor were we given any personal data that could or would put a patient's privacy in concern.

+After the initial model was trained, unlabeled data is given a classification through a rest service, and the count and locations of S-cones was returned via another rest service.
+The service also allows the retraining of the model on new datasets, and outputs the corresponding metrics on the newly trained model.
+This allows the model to be updated and re-trained as more data becomes available.

 Our data includes eight features: X-Coordinate of cone (Coord_X), Y Coordinate of cone (Coord_Y),Retina Depth location of Inner- Outer Segment(ISOS_Z), X Coordinate of ISOS (ISOS_size_X), Y Coordinate of ISOS (ISOS_size_Y), Retina Depth location of COST (COST_Z), X Coordinate of COST (COST_size_X), and Y Coordinate of COST (COST_size_Y).
 These features were extracted from 3D imaging of the retinal hence the three dimensional parameter types.
 ISOS_z is the retinal depth location of ISOS and COST_z is the retinal depth location of COST.

 ### Preprocessing